Unlimited recordings + one hardcover book: All for $99

 Charlie Greene

 Storyworth has become one of the most recognized names in family storytelling.
-Featured in countless gift guides and marketed as a thoughtful way to preserve memories, it’s often described as the “perfect present” for parents and grandparents.
+Featured in countless gift guides and marketed as a thoughtful way to preserve memories, it is often described as the “perfect present” for parents and grandparents.

-But like many products, what people expect going in doesn’t always match what they experience once they start using it.
-Below, we break down some of the most common myths about Storyworth and reveal the realities families often discover — plus what to consider if you’re looking for something more.
+But like many products, what people expect going in does not always match what they experience once they start using it.
+Below, we explore some of the most common myths about Storyworth and share what families often discover after trying it — along with what to consider if you are looking for something more.

 Myth 1: “With dictation, you’ll capture their voice.”